 wise vogel P-glycoprotein

 The researchers calculated the new measurement for a critical characteristic — mass — of the Top Quark.
-The new SMU value confirms recent measurements by other physicists — but adds growing uncertainty to physics’ Standard Model.
+The new value adds growing uncertainty to physics’ Standard Model.
 Continue reading

 SMU physiologist and biomechanics researcher Peter G. Weyand contributed a piece on cheating in sports to the U.S. online news magazine and blog the Huffington Post.

 The piece addresses how modern cheating controversies in sports indicate the need for a new approach to judge fairness that encompasses a broader range of possibilities.
 Continue reading

 Drugs important in the battle against cancer responded the way they do in real life and behaved according to predictions when tested in a computer-generated model of one of the cell’s key molecular pumps — the protein P-glycoprotein, or P-gp.

 The drug-like compounds can be modified and developed into medicines that target a protein in the human body that is responsible for chemotherapy resistance in cancers, said biochemist Pia D. Vogel.
 Continue reading